Hessian of the natural Hermitian form on twistor spaces: Twistor spaces of -dimensional anti-self dual Riemannian manifolds

 \subsection{Computation of $\hess\wb$}

-In this section, we will compute the real $4$-form $id''d'\wb=idd'\wb$ of type $(2,2)$.
-We will express its values on pure directional vectors. \begin{theo} The hessian $\hess\wb$ of the metric form $\wb$ on the twistor space $\T(M,g)$ of an anti-self dual Riemannian $4$-manifold $(M,g)$ is given on pure directions and pure types by the following formulae where $\hh\theta_i$ are basic horizontal lifts and $U_i$ vertical vectors,
+In this subsection, we will compute the real $4$-form $id''d'\wb=idd'\wb$ of type $(2,2)$.
+We will express its values on pure directional vectors.
+This theorem accounts for the main features we found. \begin{theo} The hessian $\hess\wb$ of the Hermitian form $\wb$ on the twistor space $\T(M,g)$ of an anti-self dual Riemannian $4$-manifold $(M,g)$ with constant scalar curvature $s$ is given on pure directions and pure types by the following formulae where $\hh\theta_i$ are basic horizontal lifts and $U_i$ vertical vectors, \begin{enumerate} \item \item \item \item \item \item \end{enumerate} \end{theo}